walles/exactype/README.md

 * Make sure popup keyboard is ignored if finger is released outside of it
 * Make sure long press is canceled if finger is released outside of keyboard
 * Make sure swipe is canceled if finger is released outside of keyboard
+* Make sure the vibration duration pref slider doesn't disappear if the user rotates the device while the slider is showing

 ## DONE
 * Create an IME that when selected shows an empty view